Open Scholarship is the practice of applying principles of openness throughout research and academia.

 The principles of Open Science are based on 8 pillars, as defined by the European Commission illustrate the broad scope of Open Science, as recommended by the Open Science Policy Platform:

-Open Scholarship may also be referred to as Open Science or Open Research.
+Open Scholarship is also referred to as Open Science or Open Research.

 “refers to efforts to make the output of publicly funded research more widely accessible in digital format to the scientific community, the business sector, or society more generally”.